The most successful people in life aren’t particularly gifted or talented.

 The Good is that which fosters human life and promotes it.

-The Bad, corollarily, is that which negates human life.
+The Bad, corollarily, is that which frustrates human life and smothers it.
 It is pain.
 It is that which stultifies human thought and human flourishing and prevents gain.

 As a thing is defined by its identity, so humans are defined by their acts — which is to say, their actions.